intelligentplant/IntelligentPlant.Relativity/README.md

 // Pacific Standard Time: 01/02/2024 08:00:00 UTC
 ```

-If no value has been set for `RelativityParser.Current` for the current asynchronous context, the default invariant culture parser will be returned.
+If no value has been set for `RelativityParser.Current` for the current asynchronous context, `RelativityParser.Invariant` will be returned.

+In [ASP.NET Core](./src/IntelligentPlant.Relativity.AspNetCore) or [OWIN](./src/IntelligentPlant.Relativity.Owin) web applications, you can use middleware to automatically set `RelativityParser.Current` for each request based on the culture and time zone information specified in the request.